paveltimofeev/screens.io/tasklist.md

 - Responsive UI (support 1920/1600/1270/mobile)
 - Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
-- Run scenarios with overrode parameters (scenarios + viewports filtration)
+- Run scenarios with overridden parameters (scenarios + viewports filtration)
 - Do not use Login as userId, because it uses in path building and could allow user chang directories, use user UID instead
 - Show the latest run image at ScenarioCards: "Store or Query" latestRun, approved and latestRunDiff (if has) of scenario
 - Auth proxy should not store passwords in plain text